 The introductory segué into the Betwixt series has focused on lesser realized spiritual allies that assist us along our path.
 In this post, my focus is on the ancestors, and how in the western world working with them is a bit different than that of indigenous cultures.

 A topic that comes up often in regard to spiritual counsel is the ancestors–those of our family line who have lived fully, persevered through the experience of the form, then moved on to anchor the wisdom of that formed experience into guidance for their earthly successors.
+Ancestors can also be beings who are not in our family line, though are connected to us in some way.
+They can also be spirits of place, as often the connection between a family and land is akin to marriage.
 However when we in the west talk about working with ancestors, generally a great deal of healing must come first.

 In shamanistic cultures, emphasis on dying well goes into how one lives, which is to say, people who live with an eye toward the unseen, die without as much (or any?) baggage.
 They tend not to take the unresolved affairs of life into their deathwalk.
 Of course this is a very simplified view and by no means categorical.
 Regardless of culture, people engaging a foot in both worlds tend not to sit on trauma.
 Their soul retrievals are done immediately after wounding; thus, they don’t carry etheric scars into the afterlife.
 As a result, healing doesn’t have to be done after death, to ensure them as ancestral allies.

 Western culture doesn’t generally embrace living with an eye toward preparing the consciousness for death.
 We are more likely to experience soul loss that sustains over a long period of time, and isn’t resolved prior to death.
 When we die carrying those traumas, that life force has to go somewhere.
 Where it goes is to the living.
 Our wounds in death are carried on, in the formed experience of our successors.